dwarvesf/playground/_memo/good-design-understanding.md

 * **Green:** New, Fresh, Nature

 **Contrast**

 Color contrast is a key part of any visual composition.
 It brings the individuality for each UI element and makes all of them noticeable.
 User interfaces containing only shades from the same color family have fewer chances to draw users’ attention.
 Moreover, copy content in this UI will look illegible which make the interactions with a product almost impossible.

 ### Typography
 **Readability**

 Readable text affects how users process the information in the content.
 Poor readability scares readers away from the content.
 On the other hand, done correctly, readability allows users to efficiently read and take in the information in the text.
 You want users to be able to read your content and absorb it easily.
-* *Hierarchy* defines how to read through content.
+* *Hierarchy*: defines how to read through content.
 It shows the user were to start reading and where to read through.
 It differentiates headers from body text.
-* *Contrast* is the core factor in whether or not text is easy to read.
+* *Contrast*: is the core factor in whether or not text is easy to read.
 Good contrasts will make text easy on the eyes, easy to scan quickly, and overall more readable.
 On the other hand, poor contrast will force the user to squint and make reading the body text almost painful, not to mention a lot slower.
-* Line height is a very common term meaning the space between individual lines of text.
+* *Line height*: is a very common term meaning the space between individual lines of text.
 Line height is another factor in the readability of body text and even headers.
-* Letter Spacing Like line height, letter spacing affects readability in Web typography.
+* *Letter Spacing*: like line height, letter spacing affects readability in Web typography.
 Letter spacing is, as the name suggests, the space between each letter in words.
 In print layout, negative letter spacing is a common technique to add a more fun feel to the layout, but it should never be used in body text.
 In any text, letter spacing is an obvious factor in legibility.
-* Line length is, of course, the number of words per line.
+* *Line length* is, of course, the number of words per line.
 A good line length is one that allows the reader’s eyes to flow from the end of one line to the beginning of the next very easily and naturally.
-* Font size.
-The minimum font size you should be using is 12pt, with a good reading size around 16pt (1em).
+* *Font size*: The minimum font size you should be using is 12pt, with a good reading size around 16pt (1em).
 Make text too small and users will be straining to see what it says, especially on lower density screens which aren’t that sharp.

 ### Layout
 Layout is the visual organization and composition you give to all the visual objects that make up your design.